 Endoscopic Abdominoplasty can be performed in the situation where there is minimal or no skin excess.
 This involves muscle tightening to flatten the stomach and Liposuction.
 These procedures are carried out through small incisions, which is different from the standard Abdominoplasty.

 There is some discomfort from pain and swelling especially in the first 24 to 48 hours.
 This can be controlled by medication.
 The nursing staff will assist you in getting in and out of bed and with showering and other activities whilst you are in Hospital.
-If you intend going home soon after surgery, it is advisable that you have someone there to help you as recovery is a little slower after abdominoplasty due to the suturing of the abdominal musculature.
+If you intend going home soon after the stomach lift procedure, it is advisable that you have someone there to help you as recovery is a little slower after abdominoplasty due to the suturing of the abdominal musculature.
 You will be visited by our qualified and experienced staff in the immediate postoperative period and you may be supplied with compression garment or an adjustable abdominal binder for the lower abdomen which should be worn in the first three to five weeks following surgery, especially if you have had any liposuction in combination with your Abdominoplasty.

 After discharge, you will be required to attend our rooms on an outpatient basis for close follow-up, so that we can help ensure a smooth and uncomplicated recovery.
 Sutures will be removed at seven to ten days from the umbilicus.
 Most sutures are placed beneath the skin to minimise scarring.
 These are dissolving sutures.